DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/2-teacher/article.md

 ![bar chart of probabilities, with the largest spike on "horse"](img/activations_probs.png)

-Evidently the model is very confident (maybe overconfident) that this image is a horse.
+Evidently the model is very confident, maybe overconfident, that this image is a horse.

 We've already seen how the target distribution is constructed by mixing hard and soft targets.
 To recap: